gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 ```
 [See how it runs at coliru](http://coliru.stacked-crooked.com/a/822cad1d88bebe2b)

-Edit the file and try too call `add("", "")` directly, and you'll get the static assert.
+Edit the file and try to call `add("", "")` directly, and you'll get the static assert.

 ### The catch